ksandom/achel/packages-available/Install/docs/readme.md

 ## Using it

-* Make sure `Get` is included via [repoParms](https://github.com/ksandom/achel/blob/master/docs/programming/creatingARepositoryWithProfiles.md#use-repoparmdefinepackages-to-create-a-profile).
+* Make sure `Install` is included via [repoParms](https://github.com/ksandom/achel/blob/master/docs/programming/creatingARepositoryWithProfiles.md#use-repoparmdefinepackages-to-create-a-profile).
 If BASE is included, it should be fine.
 * Near the end of the install process `--finalInstallStage` will be called.
 * This is turn triggers three events
  * Install,early